Marketing to law firms, sell your products and services to solicitors and barristers across the UK.

 Make sure you progress the conversation with the goal to speak to a partner.

-When speaking to a partner that is a decision-maker within the law firm, make sure you respond accordingly to their pain points, recognize their lack of time, and concisely present a bespoke solution.
+When speaking to a partner that is a decision-maker within the law firm, make sure you respond accordingly to their pain points, recognise their lack of time, and concisely present a bespoke solution.

 Follow up the call